20th Century Masters – The Millennium Collection: The Best of the Jackson 5

-20th Century Masters – The Millennium Collection: The Best of The Jackson 5 is a 1999 greatest hits album for R&B group The Jackson 5, released by Motown Records.
-The album also features two solo tracks by Michael Jackson and one solo track by Jermaine Jackson.
+20th Century Masters – The Millennium Collection: The Best of the Jackson 5 is a 1999 greatest hits album for R&B group the Jackson 5, released by Motown Records.
+Issued as part of Universal's Millennium Collection series, the compilation presents a concise selection of material from the group's Motown era, highlighting some of their most representative recordings from the early 1970s, also including selected solo tracks by Michael Jackson and Jermaine Jackson.